 Energy Consumption: Indoor cultivation demands heavy lighting, air conditioning, and ventilation, leading to massive electricity use.

-- Pesticide and Chemical Runoff: Non-organic farming can pollute soil and nearby water sources.
+- Pesticide and Chemical Runoff: Non organic farming can pollute soil and nearby water sources.

 Waste Generation: Packaging waste and plant byproducts often end up in landfills.

-Without sustainable strategies, cannabis farming risks becoming an unsustainable industry—counter to the wellness values it often promotes.
+Without sustainable strategies, cannabis farming risks becoming an unsustainable industry counter to the wellness values it often promotes.

-Core Principles of Sustainable Cannabis Cultivation
+Core Principles of Sustainable Cannabis Growing

 Sustainability in cannabis farming revolves around minimizing resource use, preserving biodiversity, and reducing pollution.
 Key principles include: